 - Engaging consumers in social media

-How you can make money blogging using SMO principles
+How you can make money blogging using SMM principles

-Here are some things you can do in social media that encourage consumers to create buzz about your store:
+Here are some things you can do on social media platforms that encourage consumers to engage with your brand:

 - Talk about consumers